maheshwarLigade/Spring-Boot-Spring-cloud-example/README.md

 # Spring-Boot-Spring-cloud-example
-## Microservices with Spring Boot and Spring Cloud
+## OAuth2, Microservices with Spring Boot, Spring Cloud, mongodb and docker

 In this example we are demonstarte OAuth2 with Spring Boot and Spring Cloud with MongoDB. here we have used